 7. Sparkling Wine

-OK, true, sparkling wine isn't a spirit or a liqueur.
-But you just gotta have it for the holidays.
+True, sparkling wine isn't a spirit or a liqueur.
+But you've just gotta have it for the holidays.
 Bubbles make an instant party.
-So we included it here without apology.
 Add a splash of cranberry juice, and it's like holding a glass of liquid Christmas.
 "This is a nice holiday cocktail," Allrecipes user Kathy says of her Poinsettias recipe.
 "We always serve this at our Christmas Eve."